Dev-Aditya-More/PokeVerse/README.md

 ### Install

-install this version from github release by downloading the unsigned apk
+install this version from github release by downloading the apk file

 ---